 Also, read: Lab Test on Aggregates at Site

-Under normal conditions, square and rectangular footings such as those described in are economical for supporting walls and columns.
+In the raft foundation section, under normal conditions, square and rectangular footings are economical for supporting walls and columns.

 But, under certain conditions, it can be desired to construct a footing that supports a line of two or more columns.